 Fossil fuel price paths vary across the scenarios.
-For example, in the Current Policies Scenario, policies adopted to reduce the use of fossil fuels are limited.
-This leads to higher demand and, consequently, higher prices, although prices are not high enough to trigger widespread substitution of fossil fuels by renewable energy sources.
-Lower energy demand in the Sustainable Development Scenario means that limitations on the production of various types of resources are less significant and there is less need to produce fossil fuels from resources higher up the supply cost curve.
-As a result, international fossil fuel prices are lower than in the Current Policies and Stated Policies scenarios.
+For example, in the Stated Policies Scenario, although policies are adopted to reduce the use of fossil fuels, demand is still high.
+That leads to higher prices than in the Sustainable Development Scenario, where the lower energy demand means that limitations on the production of various types of resources are less significant and there is less need to produce fossil fuels from resources higher up the supply cost curve.